ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/smithtown.md

 </aside>
 </figure>

+A portrait of William Wickham Mills is presented further below in connection with the artist William Sidney Mount.

 Many photos of the Mills Pond House, both historic and contemporary, exist online and in collections such as the Library of Congress.
 As an historic building, there is also substantial documentation on the structure itself, including detailed information on renovations and restorations over the generations, that is publicly available.
 Just to the west of the Mills Pond House is the Mills Cemetery (also referred to as Mills Pond Cemetery, Mills Burying Ground, and Mills Graveyard) where many of Emily's ancestors are buried.

 Edward H. Mills has partial entries on the following Mills family genealogies: